wwt/SwiftCurrent/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!-- (See our contributing guidelines for more details) -->
 ## Checklist:
+- [ ] Is the linter reporting 0 errors?
+- [ ] Did you comply with our styleguide?
 - [ ] Is there adequate test coverage for your new code?
-- [ ] Is the linter reporting 0 errors?
 - [ ] Does the CI pipeline pass?
 - [ ] Is the static analysis tool reporting 0 issues?
 - [ ] Did you update the documentation?